 Skip to main content

-Summary of new EU Clinical Trail Regulation
+Summary of new EU Clinical Trial Regulation

 The changes the regulation brings companies need to already be reviewing their current processes, systems and supporting infrastructure for clinical trial applications and operations.
 They need to do so in every changing regulatory environment where Clinical Trial and related data is being ever more scrutinized.
-This paper provides a synopsis of the new regulation

 1. Insights on timing